Nontrivial in-plane-magnetic-field dependence of THz wave emission from intrinsic Josephson junctions controlled by surface impedance

 {\it Summary.} THz wave emission from intrinsic Josephson junctions in in-plane magnetic fields is investigated numerically.
-Frequency-tunable emission by in-plane fields is observed for small surface impedance $Z<3$, and cavity-resonant emission is observed for $Z \ge 3$.
-Experimentally-accessible $n=1$ cavity resonance mode is the strongest, and there occur field-induced dynamical phase transitions between the $\pi$-phase-kink ($\pi$-PK), incommensurate-phase-kink (IPK) and in-phase states as the in-plane magnetic field increases.
-Investigation on size dependence of physical quantities on layer numbers $N$ shows that IPK state may be an artifact of small $N$ ($N \approx 1000$ in experiments) and that only the $\pi$-PK and in-phase states may be stable for large $N$.
-In the field profile of maximum intensity there exists a characteristic peak around $3/4$ JVs per layer \cite{Yamaki} for $Z \le 40$, while it decreases monotonically \cite{Welp} for $Z \ge 70$.
-This crossover of the field profile is characterized by sharp shrink of the IPK region even for $N=4$ for $Z \approx 50 \sim 60$, which suggests that controversy of the field profile in recent experiments \cite{Welp,Yamaki} may be explained by slight difference in the surface impedance due to experimental conditions.
+Cavity-resonant emission is observed for $Z \ge 3$ similarly to the case without external fields, and the $n=1$ emission mode is the strongest.
+There occur field-induced dynamical phase transitions between the $\pi$-phase-kink ($\pi$-PK) state, various incommensurate-phase-kink (IPK) states and in-phase state as the in-plane magnetic field increases.
+Investigation on dependence of physical quantities on junction numbers $N$ suggests that the $\pi$-PK state may be stable only without external magnetic fields for large $N$.
+In the field profile of maximum intensity there exist a crossover between two characteristic peaks at $\sim 0.15$ and $\sim 0.75$ JVs per layer~\cite{Yamaki} for $Z \le 40$ and monotonic decrease~\cite{Welp} for $Z \ge 60$, which suggests that controversy of the field profile in recent experiments~\cite{Welp,Yamaki} may be explained by slight difference in the surface impedance due to experimental conditions.

-{\it Acknowledgments.} The present work was partially supported by Grant-in-Aids for Scientific Research (C) No.\ 20510121 from JSPS and by CREST program under JST.
+{\it Acknowledgments.} The present work was partially supported by Grant-in-Aids for Scientific Research (C) No.\ 20510121 from JSPS.